Using the IIIF Mirador viewer

 The Mirador viewer lets you view, zoom, and compare digital images – it is especially useful for examining archival materials like books and manuscripts that cannot be handled heavily, like the Class of 1982 Sequentiary.

-By default, the viewer shows you one page at a time with a scrollable list of all the pages in the book below the current image, like this:
+By default, the viewer shows you one page at a time with a scrollable list of all the pages in the book below the current image:

-On the left and right are arrow buttons to page backward and forward through a multi-image object.
+Arrow buttons allow you to page backward and forward through a multi-image object.

-In the bottom right corner are options zooming in and out; panning up, down, right, left or returning the image to the initial view.
+There are also options fpr zooming in and out; panning up, down, right, left or returning the image to the initial view.

-In the center above the scrollable list of pages is a toggle to hide and show it.
+The scrollable list of pages has a toggle to hide and show it.

-In the upper left is a menu for temporarily manipulating the current image (rotate, brightness, contrast, grayscale, invert).
-Also in the upper left is a menu for annotations – annotations are not currently enabled by default.
+There is a menu for temporarily manipulating the current image (rotate, brightness, contrast, grayscale, invert).
+There is also menu for annotations which are not currently enabled by default.

-In the upper right of the white toolbar across the top of the viewer, there are 3 options: a menu for changing displayed view, a button for viewing the object metadata, and a button for toggling full-screen.
+You can also change the displayed view, view the object metadata, and toggle full-screen.
 The view menu lets you change between a view of a single page, a book view which shows a two-image spread, a large scrollable list of all images, and a grid of thumbnails.